-Analyzes the contents of an object file.
-Also, checks for any obvious errors.
+Analyzes the contents of an object file on OpenVMS VAX and Alpha systems, and an Executable and Linkable Format (ELF) object file on OpenVMS I64 systems, and identifies obvious errors.
 The /OBJECT qualifier is required.

+For general information about object files, see the description of the linker in the HP OpenVMS Linker Utility Manual.
 (Use the ANALYZE/IMAGE command to analyze the contents of an image file.)